mcgaritydotme/mcg-gratitude/readme.txt

 == Changelog ==

+= 0.5 =
+* Fixed admin menu icon to use dashicon, fitting in with WordPress 3.8+ schemes
+* Tested/confirmed on WordPress 4.1.*

 = 0.4 =
 * Fixed issue where excerpts were not well-formatted
 * Tweaked default Gratitude title to include reference to Gratitudes vs. just date